vain0x/milone-lang/docs/refs/integer_types.md

 - `x >= y`: x is greater than or equal to y
 - `compare x y`: gets a negative number if `x < y`, zero if `x = y`, positive if `x > y`

-## Conversion
+### Conversion

-int type supports conversion from/to float and string.
+`int` type supports conversion from/to float and string.

-When int-to-string conversion failed, the program exits with runtime error.
+When string-to-int conversion failed, the program ends with runtime error.

+### Remarks

+- Overflow of signed integer is undefined behavior.
+(This behavior is derived from C language.)

+## Advanced topics

-## Integer types other than `int`
+### Integer types other than `int`

 | name          | signedness    | width     | alias |
 |:--------------|--------------:|----------:|:------|